jkonecny12/auto_clicker/README.md

 1)

-Call `./neighbor store all` it will tell you to put mouse pointer to a specified position and press enter.
+Call `./neighbor store` it will tell you to put mouse pointer to a specified position and press enter.

 2)